-No. Ref Aim (What we intend to achieve) Target Date Responsible Officer Comments/Indicators of Progress 1 FRS 3.23 & 3.24 Continue positive action and awareness campaigns to encourage applications from under-represented groups. • Demonstrate significant progress towards achieving minimum recruitment targets, results in greater equality within the workforce profile. • Improved diversity of applicants for employment, promotion and development.
-Ongoing Head of Personnel Services Positive action plan in place; activity undertaken; impact assessed; activity reviewed.
-2 Use national procedures for recruitment, development and promotion of staff.
-Achieved Head of Personnel Services Consistent approach to processes and successful 3 ESLG07 4.3 & 4.8 Continue to review and EIA employment policies, practices and procedures. • Use monitoring data. • Conduct exit interviews.
-Ongoing Head of Personnel Services Demonstrate high satisfaction and perception indicators from all staff across a range of employment processes.
-4 Assess all aspects of the working environment to ensure all employees receive support and tailored resources.
-Ongoing Head of Personnel Services Employee satisfaction levels high, performance and productivity high 5 FRS 3.27 Undertake Equal Pay Audit and monitor and address any unjustified pay gaps across all equality strands (Audit Commission) July 2010 Head of Personnel Services Action has been taken to ensure equal pay is fully implemented.
+No. Ref Aim (What we intend to achieve) Target Date Responsible Officer Comments/Indicators of Progress 1 FRS 3.23 & 3.24 Continue positive action and awareness campaigns to encourage applications from underrepresented groups. • Demonstrate significant progress towards achieving minimum recruitment targets, results in greater equality within the workforce profile. • Improved diversity of applicants for employment, promotion and development.
+Review Sept 2010 Head of Personnel Services Positive action plan in place; activity undertaken; impact assessed; activity reviewed.
+2 FRSPA4.2 Review the use of national procedures for recruitment, development and promotion of staff to ensure meeting organisational need.
+Review Sept 2010 Head of Personnel Services/GM Training Consistent approach to processes and successful 3 ESLG07 4.3 & 4.8 Continue to review and EIA employment policies, practices and procedures. • Use monitoring data. • Conduct exit interviews.
+Review Sept 2010 Head of Personnel Services Demonstrate high satisfaction and perception indicators from all staff across a range of employment processes.
+4 FRSPA4.4 Assess all aspects of the working environment to ensure all employees receive support and tailored resources.
+Review Sept 2010 Head of Personnel Services Reasonable adjustments continue to be carried out wherever possible.
+Employee satisfaction levels high.

+5 FRS 3.27 Undertake Equal Pay Audit and monitor and address any unjustified pay gaps across all equality strands (Audit Commission).
+March 2011 Head of Personnel Services/ Head OD Action is in place to ensure equal pay is fully implemented.
 6 ESLG07 4D.11 Carry out annual appraisals (to include equality and diversity objectives) to provide evidence of fair progression.
-Ongoing GM Training & Development Managers have been appraised against Service equality objectives.
+Review Sept 2010 All Heads of Dept Managers have been appraised against Service equality objectives.
 7 FRS 3.28 Training and development on all aspects of equality and diversity for all staff.
-Ongoing Head of OD/ E&D Officer Services are provided by knowledgeable and well trained staff, who are equipped to cater to particular needs of groups where necessary. • Staff are confident with equality issues.
+Review Sept 2010 Head of Organisational Development/ E&D Officer Services are provided by knowledgeable and well trained staff, who are equipped to cater to particular needs of groups where necessary.
+Staff are confident with equality issues.
 8 FRS 3.29 Training for all managers on grievance and discipline handling, tackling bullying, harassment, unfair discrimination and unacceptable behaviours.
-Achieved Ongoing Head of Personnel Services Complaints or issues are low however where present dealt with quickly, efficiently and effectively 9 FRS 3.25 Continue to demonstrate movement towards greater equality in the workforce profile and in employment. • Where adverse trends identified the service acts promptly to address these issues.
-Ongoing Head of Personnel Services Employment targets set, and regular monitoring of impact of recruitment procedures 10 FRS 3.26 The implementation of equality objectives through annual appraisal is helping to maximise the potential of all employees Ongoing GM Training & Development All staff have been appraised against Service equality objectives, knowledge is increasing.
-11 FRS 3.30 All employees are delivering improvement on equality and diversity objectives Ongoing All staff have been appraised against Service equality objectives, knowledge is increasing.
-12 FRS 3.31 High satisfaction and perception indicates under- represented staff are fully supported in all areas of their employment March 2011 AM PPP Retention levels are stable
+Review Sept 2010 Head of Personnel Services/ Head OD Complaints or issues are low however where present dealt with quickly, efficiently and effectively.
+9 FRS 3.25 Continue to demonstrate movement towards greater equality in the workforce profile and in employment. • Where adverse trends identified the Service acts promptly to address these issues.
+Review Sept 2010 Head of Personnel Services Employment targets set, and regular monitoring of impact of recruitment procedures.
+10 FRS 3.26 The implementation of equality objectives through annual appraisal is helping to maximise the potential of all employees.
+Review Sept 2010 All Heads of Dept All staff have been appraised against Service equality objectives, knowledge is increasing.
+11 FRS 3.30 All employees are delivering improvement on equality and diversity objectives Review Sept 2010 All All staff have been appraised against Service equality objectives, knowledge is increasing.
+12 FRS 3.31 High satisfaction and perception indicates under- represented staff are fully supported in all areas of their employment.
+March 2011 AM PPP Retention levels are stable.